e4och/js-101/README.md

 ## localStorage Object

-The localStorage object in JavaScript can be used to store data locally onto a users’s browser.
-It can hold up to 10 MB of data. localStorage object has many methods like setItem, removeItem and a few more.
+The localStorage object in JavaScript can store data locally in a user’s browser.
+It can hold up to 10 MB of data. localStorage object has many methods like setItem, removeItem, and a few others.

 ```jsx
 <h1>BUTTON FUNCTIONALITY</h1>